reviveddarkness/LW1/README.md

 - You run an executable for the Windows Installation.
 - If you already have Perl installed you can use cpan[1]> upgrade to update your existing version to the most latest.
   However, updating your operating system should include these updates automatically.
 (Unless you’re on Windows)
-- Once Perl is installed and updated, you can run download the repository by clicking "clone or download" and run programs with the command perl -- filename.
+- Once Perl is installed and updated, you can run download the repository by clicking "clone or download" at the root of the repository and run programs with the command perl -- filename.
 For additional run parameters, which you definitely shouldn’t need, you should consult perl documentation.
 - Perl is an interpreted language, so you can simply run the source file using the above command for all examples and it will function.
 There is no compilation (build) process.